Prohibiting Dark Smoke

 If you are going to have installed a non-domestic furnace at your premises you may need to notify the Council first.
 You can make contact by using the email address at the bottom of this webpage or otherwise write to the Council’s Public Health and Protection Department.
 Initially you should include in your notification the following information

 - The nature of the proposed furnace

 - The fuel that will be used by the proposed furnace and

-- burn pulverised fuel
+- If the fuel is a pulverised fuel

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.